Pastel-Dream/sonatica/docs/getting-started.md

   defaultSearchPlatform: SearchPlatform["youtube music"],
   autoMove: true,

-  // redis is required for auto resume.
+  // Enable auto resume and optionally provide your own storage.
   autoResume: true,
-  redisUrl: "",
+  // storage: new Storage(client.user.id, client.shard?.count ??
+1),

   // The nodes to connect to, optional if using default lavalink options
   nodes: nodes,